If you’re reading this, you’re a Nicholas Sparks film lover just like I am!

 Tybee Island is a 30 minute drive from Savannah, with the area everything is located, found at Strand Ave and 16th St, Tybee Island.

 The church from the end of the film is also a place fans can visit, with the Tybee Island Wedding Chapel on show as you drive into Tybee from Savannah.
 This Chapel was located somewhere else during the filming, but was moved to 114 U.S. 80, Tybee Island to become a wedding and events space.
 Pretty cool right?

-For those who make it to Wilmington, the North Carolina Aquarium at Fort Fisher was also used in the Last Song, so it’s also well worth stopping by to see that if you take the ferry across to Southport from there.
+For those who make it to Wilmington, the North Carolina Aquarium at Fort Fisher was also used in The Last Song, so it’s also well worth stopping by to see that if you take the ferry across to Southport from there.
 This was where Will worked and swam in the aquarium on his date with Ronnie.

 So there you have it.
 So many beautiful places and towns I probably would never have known about if not for these amazing films.
 I love the Carolina’s and Georgia, and look forward to returning to every one of these places again..for the 5th time haha.

 Happy location hunting!